samirapakravan/warp/README.md

     python -m warp.tests

+Note: some of the tests require `usd` files that are stored as git-lfs.
+Before running the above command you should pull these files by

+    git lfs pull

 ## Omniverse

 A Warp Omniverse extension is available in the extension registry inside Omniverse Kit or Create: